kaushikb9/kb-hugo/content/posts/time.md

 - P1: Things that I am accountable for and things that will move the needle - I try my best to accomplish these
 - P2: Important but may need not require my involvement all the time.
 I try to leverage my influence and see if it can be done without me spending too much time
-- P3: This is important for my own growth and for long-term progeess.
+- P3: This is important for my own growth and for long-term progress.
 I need to make time for it.
 If I am stretched too thin then I try to work with my manager and peers to get their buy-in (time, L&D budget, dedicated slots etc)
 - P4: Ignore, question why does it even need any attention

 **Note**: Daily planning rarely works.
 I always try to plan in weeks or sometimes in months whenever possible